 Ah, but that’s where — to quote the 5th Circuit — he again “misses the mark.”
 The U.S. Supreme Court long ago settled the issue of race as “an immutable characteristic determined solely by the accident of birth.”

-Indeed, this is why when folks ask about my tan, I always answer the same way, “That’s no tan — that’s the paint job my mother gave me.”
+Indeed, this is why when folks ask about my tan, I always answer the same way, “That’s no tan — that’s the paint job my parents gave me.”